 For all Rentals at the Rotary Centre for the Arts (RCA)

 Use: The Licensee agrees that the agreement is not transferable, no other event or purpose shall be substituted for this purpose, and this will be the only use of the premises, and this use will be in a lawful, proper manner and will not breach any local by-laws.
-Signature, deposit and proof of insurance must be provided prior to entry of rental space.
+Signature, deposit and proof of insurance must be provided before entry of rental space.
+Note: Use of RCA facilities does not imply endorsement by the Society of any activity, service, belief, organization or product.
+It also does not reflect the Society’s mission, vision, and core values.

-Insurance: The Licensee shall procure and maintain, at its own expense, and cost, a comprehensive general liability insurance policy for an inclusive limit of not less than $2,000,000.00 for the term of this Agreement.
-The Licensee will provide a Certificate of Insurance form as evidence of their insurance and that the Kelowna Visual and Performing Arts Centre Society and the City of Kelowna have been named thereon as an Additional Insured.
-If proof of the above mentioned insurance requirement is not received by the Rotary Centre for the Arts by the start date of your rental, coverage will be provided for you at an additional cost of $130 per day for the Mary Irwin Theatre or a minimum of $15 per activity in all other spaces in the Rotary Centre for the Arts.
+Insurance: The Licensee shall procure and maintain, at its own expense, a comprehensive general liability insurance policy for an inclusive limit of not less than two million ($2,000,000) for the term of this agreement.
+The Licensee will provide a Certificate of Insurance form as evidence of their insurance and that the Kelowna Visual and Performing Arts Centre Society (KVPACS) and the City of Kelowna have been named thereon as an Additional Insured.
+If proof of the above-mentioned insurance requirement is not received by the Rotary Centre for the Arts two (2) weeks before your rental, coverage will be provided for you at an additional cost of $130 per day for the Mary Irwin Theatre or a minimum of $15 per activity in all other spaces in the Rotary Centre for the Arts.

-Deposit: A deposit of 50% of the total rental cost is required in order to confirm your booking.
-All bookings valued at $150 or less must be paid in full at time of booking.
+Deposit: A deposit of 50% of the total rental cost (before applicable taxes) is required to confirm your booking.
+All bookings valued at $150 or less must be paid in full at the time of booking.
 Any change to a confirmed booking will result in the loss of deposit on each room booked within the original contract.
-Date Changes to a confirmed booking may result in the loss of deposit on each room booked within the original contract.
-Out of Town Rental Clients – A deposit of 100% of the estimated total rental costs including but not limited to technical fees, insurance and ticket setup fee is required in order to confirm your booking.
+Date changes to a confirmed booking may result in the loss of deposit on each room booked within the original contract.
+Out of Town Rental Clients – A deposit of 100% of the estimated total rental costs including but not limited to technical fees, insurance and ticket setup fee is required to confirm your booking.
 “In town” is defined as Kelowna, Vernon, Penticton and the communities in between; out of town is all others.

 Cancellation or Date Changes to Bookings by Licensee: Bookings cancelled/changed with less than 30 business days’ notice will be subject to the final contract price of each room included in the booking, including technician, staffing fees and all incurred costs.
 Cancellations must be in writing email, fax or letter.

 Ticket Policy: All tickets for events in the Rotary Centre for the Arts must be sold through the Rotary Centre for the Arts Box Office.
-The Licensee agrees to pay 10% of gross ticket sales if said ticket sales exceed the rental fee.
 A $75 fee applies to all individual events that have sold less than 75 tickets.
 We reserve the right to refund tickets at our discretion.
 The renter agrees that any customer information provided will be used according to current legislation.
-Please note: online sales stop 2 hours prior to event.
+Please note: online ticket sales stop two (2) hours before the event.

 Merchandising: The Licensee shall pay 10% of gross receipts to the Society on all merchandising products sold in the Rotary Centre for the Arts.
 The licensee must provide their own float and sales staff.
 The licensee will pay 15% of gross receipts if the RCA provides float and sales staff.
 The RCA must receive notification at time of booking.

-Technician Fees: All rentals within the Rotary Centre for the Arts which requires a technician will be charged a technician fee of $35/hour for all sound, light or technical services requested.
+Technician Fees: All rentals within the Rotary Centre for the Arts which require a technician will be charged a technician fee of $35/hour for all sound, light, or technical services requested.
 You are required to have a Rotary Centre for the Arts paid technician on site for all rentals in the Mary Irwin Theatre.
-Technician is entitled to a 1/2 hour break during an 8 hour time block.
+The technician is entitled to a 1/2 hour break during an 8-hour time block.
 Overtime rates will apply on statutory holidays and shifts longer than 8 hours.
+Two (2) technicians are required as a minimum for any event or performance in the theatre.

-Hours of Operation: The RCA is open 8 am – 8 pm with access until 11 pm.
-The licensee may make advance arrangements to extend their event with public in attendance until 1 am.
-Arrangements may be made to have access to the RCA for event related set up without public in attendance outside of public access hours.
-Rentals operating outside of the regular facility hours of 8 am to 11 pm will be charged an additional rate of $50 per hour.
+Hours of Operation: The RCA is open on weekdays, 9 am – 5 pm with access until 8 pm, and on weekends, 10 am-4 pm.
+The Licensee may make advance arrangements to extend their event with the public in attendance until 11 pm.
+Arrangements may be made to have access to the RCA for event-related set up without public in attendance outside of public access hours.
+Rentals operating outside of the regular facility hours will be charged an additional rate of $50 per hour (plus applicable taxes).
 Renters requiring this variance must give the Rotary Centre for the Arts 7 days’ notice.

 Front of House / Guest Services: The Society provides support for events taking place within the Centre.
-When renting the Mary Irwin Theatre, 4 hours are included with your rental.
-Additional hours or services for events held in other areas of the building, the Licensee will be charged $30 per hour.
-These services may include, but are not limited to: Guides, ticket-takers, ushers, coat check.
+When renting the Mary Irwin Theatre, four (4) hours are included with your rental.
+Additional hours or services for events held in other areas of the building, the Licensee will be charged $30 per hour (plus applicable taxes).
+These services may include but are not limited to: guides (e.g. COVID-19 Ambassadors), ticket-takers, ushers, coat check.
 This is a required service when renting the Mary Irwin Theatre; groups are not permitted to provide their own volunteers for these functions.

 Security: At the discretion of the society, public events may require professional security at the expense of the licensee.

 Settlement: Final charges may vary depending upon the Licensee’s actual use of space and/or equipment.
 Settlements will be within 10 days after the event.
-The Licensee will be responsible for payment of any equipment rented on behalf of the Licensee, and will be charged the rental cost plus 10%.
-The Rotary Centre for the Arts is the first call on any and all revenue to settle outstanding rental and facility charges, and will directly deduct these charges from the box office revenues of the event specified in this contract for reimbursement of all outstanding fees.
+The Licensee will be responsible for payment of any equipment rented on behalf of the Licensee and will be charged the rental cost or 10% of the gross ticket sales, whichever is higher (not applicable to non-profit organizations).
+The Rotary Centre for the Arts is the first call on all revenue to settle outstanding rental and facility charges, and will directly deduct these charges from the box office revenues of the event specified in this contract for reimbursement of all outstanding fees.
 If ticket revenue is insufficient to cover all outstanding fees the Licensee will be invoiced for the remainder.
-The promoter is second call on any and all revenue.
+The promoter is a second call on all revenue.
+All canceled ticketed events in the theatre will incur ticketing cancellation fees.
+Please see Appendix A for details.

 Strike and Restore: Any changes made to theatre lighting, sound or other technical equipment, theatre or stage must be restored to their standard house positions and be in the same condition as when the Licensee entered the facility at the start of the rental period.
 If the Licensee has not met all of these obligations within the rental period specified the actual technician time required to do so will be added to the final invoice.